upmind-automation/provision-provider-servers/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-Please read and understand the contribution guide before creating an issue or pull request.
+Please read and understand the following contribution guide before creating an issue or pull request.

+## Development Workflow

+For information on how to develop new provision providers, please read the [WORKFLOW](WORKFLOW.md) guide.

 ## Etiquette